DragonBuild/dragon/README.md

 `bash <(curl -sL dr.krit.me)`

+`dragon update` will update dragon to the latest commit.
+Run this before filing an issue.

 ---

 This readme needs work and doesn't come close to covering the scope of the project.